SchulzLab/Aeron/README.md

 1. In the folder Aeron, make a directory titled input
 2. Copy the input files to the "input" folder
 3. Input files should include:
-	* The input file in fasta or fastq format.
+	* The input read file(s) in fasta or fastq format.
 	* A graph file in .gfa format.
 	* Annotation file of the species in gtf format.
 	* Reference sequence in fasta or fastq format.